lukexor/pix-engine/README.md

 ## Contact

-For issue reporting, please use the github issue tracker.
+For issue reporting, please use the [github issue tracker][].
 You can contact me directly [here](https://lukeworks.tech/contact/).

 ## Credits